Hayes Engineering Operating Days

 Property Manager Becky Reid says the operating days are always extremely popular with visitors and it gives the public the opportunity to see the machinery safely demonstrated, giving a real insight into how the factory worked as a successful commercial enterprise in remote Oturehua.

 Tours of the Engineering Works will be led by local Hayes’ guardian, Ken Gillespie who grew up near the Works and has had a life-long association with the place.
-Tours of other parts of the property and of the Homestead will be undertaken by Visitor Hosts.
+You can then explore the other parts of the property and the Homestead at your own leisure.

 Visitors can also 're-wire' with a delicious Hayes Roast coffee from the Hayes café.
 There's plenty of parking for cars and cyclists.